 The shackle or D-rings give you a more robust and safe way of hooking up to your anchoring point.

-Snatch block/pulley
+Snatch Block

 - You can use a snatch block to change winching direction when needed.
 Changing the course of the winch rope is useful to reach solid anchoring points, winch around objects, or prevent damaging your winch rope by winching over sharp rocks.

 Safer and more comfortable handling is just one benefit of a synthetic winch rope.
-They also come with some other cool perks, such as less weight and higher breaking strength.
+They also come with other cool perks, such as less weight and higher breaking strength.

 Read about all the other benefits of a synthetic winch rope in this post, where I look at the pros and cons of both steel cables and synthetic ropes.